brianhigh/challenging_data/waddl_to_csv.md

 - Rows missing any useful data (to remove)
 - Unusual data structure (not "columns are variables")

+For the curious, we also provide more details in three appendices:

+- Appendix I: What's an "embedded null"?
+- Appendix II: What's UTF-16LE?
+- Appendix III: Good nulls and bad nulls

 ## Setup

 First, we will load our R packages, set options, and set file paths.